 Although these lists were designed around pharmacogenomics experiments [124], they together serve as a definitive list of ADME-related genes.
 For example, the core set is largely, and the extended set entirely, a superset of the ADME targets offered by screening companies [125, 126], the ITC transporters of interest [94, 95] and targets identified by regulators as involved in DDIs [36].

-.
+Table 11.
 Taken from reference [36].